naimsej/academic-theme/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 item:
-- title: Hello
+- title: Hey!
+I'm Naim
-  content: 'test'
+  content: I tackle everyday problems by analyzing data
   align: center  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).